mishaown/Flood-Monitoring-and-Prediction-Using-Sentinel-1-SAR-Data/README.md

     Accuracy Check
     Of course, we don't just trust the computer blindly.
 We compare the flood maps with actual ground data and other high-quality images to make sure we’re getting it right.

-Why is this useful?

-Floods can be devastating, but with this tool, we can provide early warnings and detailed maps that help in disaster management and planning.
-Pretty useful, right?
-Want to run this project yourself?

-Sure thing!
-Just clone this repo and follow these steps:

-    Install the dependencies:

-    pip install -r requirements.txt

-Grab some Sentinel-1 SAR data from Copernicus Open Access Hub and you’re good to go!

-Run the code and watch the flood monitoring magic happen.
 This project's dataset is available for download at the following site:
 (https://sentinel.esa.int/web/sentinel/user-guides/sentinel-1-sar/data-products).